cfpandrade/Linux/README.md

 git clone https://github.com/cfpandrade/Linux
 2. Navigate to the repository directory: cd Linux
-3. Make the script executable: chmod +x install
-4. Run the script as an administrator: sudo ./install
+3. Run the script as an administrator: sudo ./install

 ## Features